 Guidance and technical assistance was provided by the State to help IELCE programs to prepare adults, including professionals with degrees and credentials in their native countries, who are English language learners to transition to unsubsidized employment in in-demand industries and occupations that lead to economic self-sufficiency.
 Programs were encouraged to develop partnerships with the local workforce development system to carry out the activities that will result in employment outcomes.
 Illinois Adult Education required those enrolled in IELCE to demonstrate competency in the Democratic Process, Community Resources, U.S. School System, Housing, Employment and Consumer Economics with the goal providing to help immigrants and other Limited English Proficiency (LEP) populations to effectively participate in education, work, and civic opportunities in this country.
 Work was completed to expand IEL/Civics to include the identification of career pathway/awareness activities, and linkage with occupational skill training with employers that will lead to employment and continued education for students.
-The ICCB will continue to encourage IEL/Civics providers to collaborate with WIOA partners to asses regional and local labor markets to construct programs as described in 243(c)(1) of the WIOA Law.
-The final WIOA regulations have be release and work is being carried over into FY17 to ensure programs meet the demand of the law.
+The ICCB will require IEL/Civics providers to collaborate with WIOA partners to asses regional and local labor markets to construct programs as described in 243(c)(1) of the WIOA Law and as detailed in regional and local plans.
+These activities must be aligned with local activities.
+The final WIOA regulations have been released and work is being carried over into FY17 to ensure programs meet the demand of the law.
 The state is faced with challenge developing a cadre of services that will yield appropriate outcomes for all IEL/Civics participants.
-The challenge moving forth will be the task of creating multiple on ramps that offer transitional opportunities for all participants: Those who do not have HSE, those that have certifications but lack a degree, or individuals that have degrees from their native countries, while creating alignment with the diverse in-demand employment opportunities within their regional and local markets.
+The challenge moving forth will be the task of creating multiple on ramps that offer transitional opportunities for all participants: those who do not have high school equivalency, those that have certifications but lack a degree, or individuals that have degrees from their native countries.

 Describe how the State is progressing towards program goals of ensuring that IELCE program activities are integrated with the local workforce development system and its functions as described in section 243(c)(2) and discuss any performance results, challenges, and lessons learned from implementing those program goals.
-The State has developed policy to ensure that IELCE providers participate in regular held in local workforce board meetings and Area Planning Councils (APC) to ensure program activities are aligned with local workforce demand and economic needs.
-The state wants to insure that IELCE providers work with local WIOA partners to integrate education, and workforce resources to best transition participants into unsubsidized employment.
-The state also hosted regional summits in each of its’ ten economic development regions to allow local stakeholders to determine the economic strengths, weakness, opportunities and threats.
-In follow-up meetings IELCE utilize information to ensure that IET program targeted the employment needs listed in local plans and regional plans.
-Moving forth, the state will be challenged with creating and developing integrated professional development to encourage the continued growth and maintenance of WIOA partnerships.
+The State has developed policy to ensure that IELCE providers participate in regular meetings held of the local workforce board meetings and Area Planning Councils (APC) to ensure program activities are aligned with local workforce demand and economic needs.
+The state is developing a planning process for local boards to review to ensure alignment with efforts at the local and regional level.
+The state is providing technical assistance to locals on how to align activities and how each play a critical role in helping partners achieve the goals.
+Moving forth, the state will be challenged with creating an aligned and integrated service delivery.
 This action will require ongoing collaboration and input from all WIOA partners.
-The local programs will be challenged with implementing local strategies to maintain fruitful relationship with WIOA partners to provide integrated services that yield customer results.